Mime Madhu

-Arusam Madhusudan known as 'Mime Madhu' is an actor known for his work in Telugu films and Mime trainer.
-He won Ustad Bismillah Khan Sangeeth Nataka Academy Award in 2007, Nandi award for Best Actor in theater in 2002.
+Arusam Madhusudan, popularly known as Mime Madhu, is an actor known for his work in Telugu films and mime trainer.
+He won Ustad Bismillah Khan Sangeeth Nataka Academy Award in 2007, Nandi Award for Best Actor in theater in 2002.

 Early life

-Madhu was born on 6 October 1977 in Hanamkonda, Warangal, Telangana to Odelu and his wife Vinodha.
+Madhu was born on 6 October 1977 in Hanamkonda, India to Odelu and his wife Vinodha.
 He done M.P.A (Master of Performing Arts) at the Sarojini Naidu School of Performing Arts, University of Hyderabad.
 Madhu is married to Sabrina Anastasio, classical dancer-turned-puppeteerin 2016 and They have a daughter Lalitha Rose.